 CORE Category CORE Sub-Category # of credits Category Credit Totals

-First Year Seminar - 3 3
+First Year Seminar 3 3

-Visions: Understanding Ourselves and Our Pursuit of Faith 6 12
+Visions: Understanding Ourselves and Our Relationship with God Pursuit of Faith 6 12

-Relationship with God Pursuit of Wisdom 6 12
+Pursuit of Wisdom 6

 Inquiry: Understanding Our Relationship with the World Around Us Composition 6 12

 Natural & Physical World 3

 Quantitative Reasoning 3

-Community : Understanding Our Relationship with Others Creativity 3 - 12
+Community : Understanding Our Relationship with Others Creativity 3 12

 Social Consciousness 3

 Historical Consciousness 3

 Global Society 3

 - TOTAL 39

-First Year Seminar Requirement: Students entering Immaculata University with 30 or fewer credits must complete a First Year Seminar course (FYS 100, 101, or 110, as advised).
+\First Year Seminar Requirement: Full time students entering Immaculata University as first-time freshman must complete a First Year Seminar course (FYS 100, 101, or 110, as advised).
+Part-time adult or transfer students must take IMAC 101 to fulfill first year seminar requirement.